Pakistan: Islamist group releases 11 police hostages | DW | 19.04.2021

 The TLP leadership said several party supporters were killed in clashes on Sunday.

-"We won't bury them until the French ambassador is kicked out," Allama Muhammad Shafiq Amini, a TLP leader in Lahore said.
+"We won't bury them until the French ambassador is kicked out," said Allama Muhammad Shafiq Amini, a TLP leader in Lahore.

 rc/rt (AFP, EFE, dpa)